-It is the month of May in Indianapolis when attention is usually focused at The Indianapolis Motor Speedway, or less formally, "The Brickyard," or as we simply call it here at home, "the track."
+In the month of May in Indianapolis attention is focused at The Indianapolis Motor Speedway, or less formally, "The Brickyard," or as we simply call it here at home, "the track."

 If you sit outside in Indianapolis on a spring day in May and the wind is just right in relation to where you are, you can hear the distant high-pitched hum of cars practicing, careening around the track.
 On race day you can see other signs that something big is happening.
 If you look up you can see the Goodyear blimp floating above the city giving the world a birds-eye view, or at start time, watch the fighter jets fly in formation over the city, both traditions leading up to "Ladies and Gentlemen, start your engines!"